- Online Store

 Highbridge Music Ltd was incorporated in 1983 and is a music publishing company which exclusively publishes the works of English composer Howard Blake.

 It takes its name from Highbridge Mill near Cuckfield in Sussex, a converted watermill dating from 1810 which was the composer’s home from 1971 to 1981 and a source of inspiration for many of his musical works.

 He has written music for more than 50 years and during that time employed various publishers to administer his catalogue.
 On July 14th 2004 however he gathered in a large part of his catalogue and reorganised Highbridge Music to provide a hands-on service to those who wish to hire or buy his music.

-(Howard Blake and Highbridge Music Ltd are members of MCPS-PRS Alliance and MPA)
+(Howard Blake and Highbridge Music Ltd are members of PRS for music, (MCPS-PRS Alliance), PPL and MPA.)